dennyzhang/architect.dennyzhang.com/concept/design-session/README.md

-# Design: What Are Your Experience With Session Design?     :BLOG:Medium:
+# Design: What Are Your Experience With Session Design?     :Concept:

 ---